 Have you noticed I use an awful lot of mason jars?
 There’s a reason why Mr. John Mason’s jars have been a popular storage favorite for over a century!
 I love them not just for serving green smoothies, but for storing this healthful home remedy for cough recipe.
 These days you can find them anywhere from antique shops to grocery stores.
 I often buy mine at a local feed supply store.

-Please let me know in the comments below if you’ve tried this recipe for ginger lemon honey tea, or any of the other home remedies for sore throats (and a whole host of other ailments!)
+Please let me know in the comments below if you’ve tried this natural remedies for cough recipe for ginger lemon honey tea, or any of the other home remedies for sore throats (and a whole host of other ailments!)
 I’ve created.
 I’d love to know how they work for your family.Print